microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 Example result: ![TextBox Example](TextBoxExample.png)

-# ComboBox
+# AppNotificationComboBox

-ComboBox is an \<input\> component that allows users to pick from a dropdown menu of values on an AppNotification.
+AppNotificationComboBox is an \<input\> component that allows users to pick from a dropdown menu of values on an AppNotification.

-**WinAppSDK 1.2 ComboBox Schema**:
+**WinAppSDK 1.2 AppNotificationComboBox Schema**:

 ```c#
 <input id = string